Vietnam.vn - Nền tảng quảng bá Việt Nam

 She said the hospital also required a fee of 70,000 won ($51) to issue the necessary documents for the transfer.
 The family also had to pay the remaining basic service fees.

-The family is one of thousands of patients affected by a strike by interns and residents in late February to protest against the government’s decision to increase the number of medical students admitted next year.
-The crisis has deepened since medical professors, who are also senior doctors, announced they would quit or reduce their working hours from early May to support their students.
+This is one of thousands of families affected by a strike by interns and residents in late February, in protest at the government ’s decision to increase the number of medical students admitted next year.
+The crisis has deepened as medical professors, who are also senior doctors, have announced they will quit or reduce their working hours since early May to support their students.

 Specifically, professors at Seoul National University (SNU) School of Medicine and its affiliated hospitals, one of the five largest medical centers in the country, decided to take one day off from treating patients each week.